vkrasnov/h2-compression-dictionaries/draft-vkrasnov-h2-compression-dictionaries.md

 similar to the way HEADER frames are processed in order to maintain legal HPACK state on the server and the client.

-All the dicionaries are initially uninitialized.
-If the use of static dictionaries is agreed upon by both parties, then the dictionaries are initilized as described in {{static-dictionaries}}.
+All the dictionaries are initially uninitialized.
+If the use of static dictionaries is agreed upon by both parties, then the dictionaries are initialized as described in {{static-dictionaries}}.

 When SET_DICTIONARY is used, both the server and the client will either use the